 How can you drink less alcohol?

-The best idea is to keep your alcohol consumption to the minimum.
+The best idea is to keep your alcohol consumption to a minimum.
 Being mindful of your diet and food/drink intake can help.
 Before you pour yourself another drink, ask yourself: do I want another drink?
 Am I bored?
 Is there another task I'm putting off by drinking?

 If you are a wine drinker, have a soda spritzer instead of just a glass of wine.
-You would still get the sensation of having a wine in a wine glass, but you also drink plenty of water, which dilutes the alcohol and makes it easier for your body to digest it more efficiently.
+You would still get the sensation of having wine in a wine glass, but you also drink plenty of water, which dilutes the alcohol and makes it easier for your body to digest it more efficiently.

-And in any case, if you drink a glass of water after you had a drink, your stomach will fill up sooner and you will feel fuller sooner, making you less likely to drink too much alcohol.
-It also helps with hangovers, too.
+And in any case, if you drink a glass of water after you had a drink, your stomach will fill up sooner, and you will feel fuller sooner, making you less likely to drink too much alcohol.
+It also helps with hangovers too.